Incapacitated Child Tax Credit

 Note

-The Medical Practitioner makes a declaration about the ability of the child to maintain himself or herself over 18 on the Form ICC2.
-This declaration must state that there is a reasonable expectation the degree of incapacity prevents the child from maintaining himself or herself over 18.
+The medical practitioner makes a declaration about the ability of the child to maintain himself or herself over 18 on the Form ICC2.
+This declaration must state that there is a reasonable expectation that the degree of incapacity prevents the child from maintaining himself or herself over 18.

-You can also make a claim for previous years using myAccount.
+You can also make a claim for the previous four years using myAccount as follows:

 If you are unable to use myAccount